Keyboard shortcuts

 • Filter Fields: One or more field names from your event that will be matched against columns in the lookup table.
 Optionally aliased using as when the event field name differs from the lookup table column name.

 • Output Fields (optional): After >, specifies which columns from the lookup table should be added to the event.
-If omitted, all remaining columns are included.
+If omitted, all non-key columns are included.
+Key columns are only output when explicitly listed after >.

 Examples